Qofy/20251209_intern_tracker_kofi_only_template/backend/README.md

 ## Database Schema

-The application uses PostgreSQL with TypeORM.
-Tables are automatically created on first run with `synchronize: true`.
+The application uses SQLite with TypeORM.
+The database file (`intern_tracker.db`) and tables are automatically created on first run with `synchronize: true`.

 ### Tables:
 - `users` - User accounts with authentication